umhello2020/coffee-review-site/README.md

 ## Features

-*City search input and button
-*Random coffee generator button
+*City search input and button for temperature and hot or iced coffee recommendation *Random coffee generator button